 - The Internet

 - The Space Shuttle

 - The Douglas DC-3, the first commercially viable passenger airplane

 - Disney characters: Mickey Mouse & Donald Duck

 - Barbie Doll

 - The Modern T-shirt (for USC in 1932)

 - The Fortune Cookie

 - The Mars Exploration Rovers "Spirit" & "Opportunity"

 - New VW Beetle

 - Epogen/Neuprogen (Bio-Tech Blockbuster Drugs)

 - The multi-channel recording process

 - THX Sound System (for movie theaters)

-- The Modern Theme Park -- Disneyland
+- The Modern Theme Park Disneyland

 - Celebrity PR

 - The Hula Hoop

 - The Aeron Chair

-- Juicy Couture

-lifelines of Southern California's thriving international trade community.
+The economy has evolved into a well-rounded, diverse marketplace with a number of core competencies including higher education, creativity and design, and technological innovation.
+Los Angeles County is the "Creative Capital" of the world.
+It is home to the world's leading movie studios, television networks, video game developers and publishers, the music industry, artists, producers and distributors.
+L.A.
+County has more creative establishments and creative employment than any other county in the U.S. L.A.
+County is also the "Manufacturing Capital" and "International Trade Capital" of America.
+The County has the most manufacturing business establishments and employment in the nation.
+In addition, as a result of globalization, L.A.
+County has become the international trade capital of the U.S. Los Angeles seaports and airport are the lifelines of Southern California's thriving international trade community.
 The two major seaports (Port of Los Angeles and Port of Long Beach) make up the largest port complex in the nation.
 The port complex is number one in the nation in both cargo tonnage and containers handled.
 In terms of total containers processed the port complex ranks sixth among the world's largest ports.
-Los Angeles International Airport (LAX) is one of the largest origin and destination (non-connecting flights) airports in the world, and the seventh busiest in terms of passengers.
+Los Angeles International Airport (LAX) is one of the largest origin and destination (nonconnecting flights) airports in the world, and the seventh busiest in terms of passengers.